Who can add more courses in Extra?

 You might be able to add another choice if you've received decisions from all five universities or colleges and weren't accepted, or if you declined the offers you received.

-- as long as you originally only applied to one choice and you pay the extra £11 in Track to add more
+If you originally only applied to one choice and want to add more, you'll be asked to pay the extra £11 application fee in Track.

 How do you add more courses in Extra?

 - Search for courses with Extra availability (and opt in to UCAS Media mailings if you'd like to get emails from unis and colleges with vacancies).
 In our search tool, search or browse for the subject you’re interested in and then click ‘Show courses in Extra’ on the left-hand side of the screen to view a list.
 Watch a demo of this in our video guide above.

 - Maybe think about related or alternative subjects.

 - Get in touch with the university or college to check they can consider you.

 Please note you can only apply to one course at a time, meaning you'll not be able to have an insurance choice.

 - Make sure you reply by the date shown in Track.

 - Then you'll be committed to that course, so you can't apply to any more in Extra.